nathanMcL/Data-Structures-Algorithms/SystemPerformanceLog/SystemLogBash/README.md

 ---
 Challenges we ran into:
 ---
-Trying to get the code files to mesh with MenuMain Trying to schedule the crontab -e file with command to execute the program at set times.
+Trying to get the code files to mesh with MenuMain.
+Trying to schedule the crontab -e file with command to execute the program at set times.
 Trying to execute the program using Pycharm and in a separate IDE VS Code environment to simulate the Gitpod VS code environment prior to upload.
+Trying to debug the program in gitpod.

 ---
 Accomplishments that we're proud of: